 - A family history of disc disease

-One of the minimally invasive spinal surgical procedures performed at Laser Spine Institute is percutaneous endoscopic discectomy.
-This procedure may be used to treat a bulging disc and thereby relieve the pain caused by nerve compression.
-Our expert surgeons, assisted by our excellent staff, have performed this procedure thousands of times, with more effective results than open spine surgery.
+One of the minimally invasive surgical procedures performed at Laser Spine Institute is endoscopic discectomy.
+This procedure can be used to treat a bulging disc and relieve the pain caused by nerve compression.
+Our surgeons, assisted by our excellent staff, have performed this procedure thousands of times, and it is a more effective alternative to open spine surgery.
 Please read our previous patient testimonials to understand how this procedure can start you on the path to pain relief.

 If you have questions about bulging disc causes and whether our innovative procedures are appropriate for your neck or back condition, please contact us for a complimentary review of your MRI or CT scan.